coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 # Appendix C - Cardano Resource Index

-Notoriously, Cardano documentation is scattered across the Internet, forming a visible example of the negative effects of decentralization without coordination.
+Notoriously, Cardano documentation is scattered across the Internet, forming a visible example for all of the negative effects of decentralization without coordination.

-The Cardano Resource Index aims to present neutrally and succinctly a broad range of useful Cardano resources available online for aspiring stake pool operators, listed alphabetically by name or subject area, including an accurate description of content available from each resource.
+The Cardano Resource Index aims to present a broad range of useful Cardano resources available online for aspiring stake pool operators neutrally and succinctly, listed alphabetically by name or subject area, including an accurate description of content available at each resource.

 [Staking Guide for Delegators] https://adastakingguide.com/ [Cardano] https://cardano.org/